 - The faculty adviser will review the student’s progress periodically through contact both with the student and with the designated person in the other program.

 Students interested in enrolling in a joint-degree program should notify the registrar and consult the associate dean of academic affairs for further information.

 Joint-Degree Programs within Yale

-Currently YDS has agreements for joint-degree programs with the Yale schools of Forestry & Environmental Studies, Law, Management, Medicine, Nursing, and Public Health.
-Students interested in pursuing any of these programs can obtain further information from the senior associate dean of academic affairs.
+Currently, YDS has agreements for joint-degree programs with the Yale schools of the Environment, Law, Management, Medicine, Nursing, and Public Health.
+Students interested in pursuing any of these programs can obtain further information from the associate dean of academic affairs.
 Students generally alternate terms or years in each school.
 The normal pattern for joint-degree candidates in programs totaling three years of study is to spend the entire first year almost exclusively in one school and the entire second year almost exclusively in the other, combining courses from both schools and completing requirements for both degrees during the third year.

-Religion and Ecology The Yale School of Forestry & Environmental Studies (F&ES) and Yale Divinity School offer a joint master’s degree program in Religion and Ecology.
+Religion and Ecology The Yale School of the Environment (YSE) and Yale Divinity School offer a joint master’s degree program in Religion and Ecology.
 It is aimed at students who wish to integrate the study of environmental issues and religious communities in their professional careers and at students who wish to study the cultural and ethical dimensions of environmental problems.
 The joint degree is supported by faculty who teach courses in both schools and by the Forum on Religion and Ecology at Yale.

 In consultation with the registrars and academic deans at both schools, students develop a study plan for meeting all requirements.
 This joint degree in religion and ecology is the first program of its kind in North America.